Costume design by Tanya Moiseiwitsch

 Listen to Antonio Salieri - Falstaff Overture .
 Salieri was made famous by the movie "Amadeus".

-Back row, from left: Gordon Conoy 13, (co-contributor to the Streets of Stratford), Paul Wilker 13, Richard Fuhrman and Lloyd Monteith 12.
+Back row, from left: Gordon Conroy 13, (co-contributor to the Streets of Stratford), Paul Wilker 13, Richard Fuhrman and Lloyd Monteith 12.
 Front row, from left: Hugh McCaul 9, Kenneth Boyes 11, Donald McPherson 11, and David Quirt.
 Don went on to be a world figure skating champion (see Queen Street).

 Choirboys and The Merry Wives of Windsor

 Pupils of choirmaster Gordon Scott, St. John's United Church (see Waterloo Street), were chosen to play choirboys and wood spirits in the 1956 Stratford Festival production of The Merry Wives of Windsor, in the last year of the tent.
 This picture was taken before their first rehearsal.
-Back row, from left: Gordon Conoy 13, (co-contributor to the Streets of Stratford), Paul Wilker 13, Richard Fuhrman and Lloyd Monteith 12.
+Back row, from left: Gordon Conroy 13, (co-contributor to the Streets of Stratford), Paul Wilker 13, Richard Fuhrman and Lloyd Monteith 12.
 Front row, from left: Hugh McCaul 9, Kenneth Boyes 11, Donald McPherson 11, and David Quirt.
 Don went on to be a world figure skating champion (see Queen Street).

 (The story goes that the choirboys were so rambunctious that the theatre vowed never to have young boys on stage again).